Vyral/kevin-clancy-recruiting/_posts/2020-03-03-getting-your-offers-accepted-in-a-low-inventory-market.md

 {% include pullquote.html %}

-**Communicating is what top agents are doing to win.** I was on a Zoom call with Tom Ferry recently, and he says that 43% of all real estate agents in this country have never sold a home, it’s really concerning.
+**Communicating is what top agents are doing to win.** I was on a Zoom call with Tom Ferry recently, and he says that 43% of all real estate agents in this country have never sold a home; it’s really concerning.
 We have so many people coming into this industry because they think it’s a great time to do so.
 It is, but it also requires a lot of work to get your offers accepted and get listings in such a low-inventory environment.

 If you’d like to know how my team gets our offers accepted, give me a call.
 I have two spots available for agents who want to make $150,000 per year.
 I promised the youngest agent on my team that I’d help her win Rookie of the Year last year, and she did that while making 40 sales.